CU-CommunityApps/docker-apache24/README.md

 Prior to running `go.sh`, you need to obtain a copy of the CUWebAuth source code from Identity Management and place it in the `cuwal-src/` directory (ie: `cuwal-src/cuwal-${CUWA_VERSION}.tar.gz`).

+# Test suite

+As part of running an image build via `bin/go.sh`, a series of quick validation tests are performed on the new image before exiting cleanly.
+This is accomplished by giving the new image a specific tag ':test-build' and launching the image as a new Docker container so we can run `bin/run-tests.sh`.

+The tests performed in `bin/run-tests.sh` are fairly basic but include:

+ - Ensuring Apache can load `mod_cuwebauth.so`.
+ - Ensuring Apache fails to start with `mod_cuwebauth` in play but no proper configuration.
+ - Testing enabling and disabling Apache modules.
+ - Testing basic index page load.
+ - Verifying requests for CUWebAuth-secured content are being redirected to the weblogin servers.

 # Building mod_cuwebauth

 When running `bin/go.sh`, we automatically attempt to build `lib/mod_cuwebauth.so` in the same environment used to run Apache.
 Instead of baking a shared object file into this repository, we purposely take this step to ensure CUWebAuth is compiled natively in the environment as external dependencies change.
 The `.gitignore` file is purposely ignoring everything unser `lib/`; we should **not** be distributing pre-compiled binaries or CUWebAuth sources with this repository!